Carne Asada with Anaheim Chili Sauce

 We love Mexican food.
 But I’m the one that loves the heat the most.
 Not so much that I can’t taste the food, but enough to get my guys to say, "It’s spicy," after they’ve taken only one bite.
 I generally tell them to suck it up and keep eating, that it’s an acquired taste and if they keep an open mind, they’ll get to the point that they can keep up with me.

-So when I happened onto a conversation about grilling and "Barbeque" at Great Cooks Community in the Barbecue College group, it was easy to join in the debate about whether using propane constitutes real grilling.
-Jerry of Cooking by the Seat of My Pants said, "No problem," when I said, "Saddle up, dude, and we’ll find out."
+So when I happened onto a conversation about grilling and “Barbeque” at Great Cooks Community in the Barbecue College group, it was easy to join in the debate about whether using propane constitutes real grilling.
+Jerry of Cooking by the Seat of My Pants said, “No problem,” when I said, “Saddle up, dude, and we’ll find out.”
 I’m always good for a debate even if it’s about apples and oranges which I think this is.
-No, not grilling apples and oranges.
-Debating whether using propane vs charcoal vs wood is best.
+No, not grilling apples and oranges — debating whether using propane vs charcoal vs wood is best.
 They’re all different methods of the same thing, allowing the cook to explore different options.

 So with my new Rick Bayless’s Mexican Kitchen cookbook in hand that I finally splurged for a few weeks ago, and a propane BBQ out on the patio, I was ready to roll…erm…grill.
-Sans my hunkster, of course.
+Sans my husband, of course.
 He was still buried at work, and I figured I could somewhat live without my sous chef on this one.
 After all, how difficult is it to turn a knob on our grill?

 Evidently, more difficult than I thought.
 The plan was to delve into Bayless’ recipes (and a few others as well…)throughout the entire week, with one recipe leading to the next, whether focusing on a dry rub, or type of salsa, or a slow grilled roast.
 It would be quite the tasty experiment.